 The seventh through 10th levels are going to be the breakdown and calculations.
 So either returning the raw data, or percentile, or percentage data for the corresponding areas.

-Percentage example (will go down to the 1% later)
+Percentage example.
+There will be a final level broken down by 1% increments.

 Percentile/Raw example. (not populated yet)